hintron/8086-toolchain/readme.md

 ### Browsing the website ##

+The class website is [currently hosted via GitHub pages here][4].
+The original site is also [available on WayBack Machine][2].

-You can open file `website/index.html` locally with a web browser, and all the links should work.
+Optionally, you can browse all the files locally by pointing your web broswer to the file `website/index.html`, and all the links should work.

 Another option is to host the website locally.
 In a terminal, do: